 Desidério Lázaro is known for his personal, genuine and emotional sound, with a strong output.
 You’ll find him in all kinds of contexts, both in the traditional jazz sound and in the more contemporary genrers of jazz.
 Over the years he’s played with big names such as Mário Laginha, Maria João, Carlos Barretto, André Fernandes and Alexandre Frazão, to name a few.

 Desidério is a popular musician and composer and has been well received for all his albums, most recently the duo album “Stillness in time” (2021) together with Daniel Bernardes (piano).
 He has been nominated, several years, in the categories of “jazz of the year”.

-In September 2022, he releases his new album “Oblivion”, with music written during the pandemic.
+In September 2022, his latest album “Oblivion”, with music written during the pandemic, was released.

 Daniel Bernardes is a portuguese Jazz pianist and composer.
 Born on June 26, 1986 in Alcobaça he started his musical studies at age five, moving to Paris at eighteen where he pursued studies in classical piano at the Ecole Normale de Musique de Paris for three years.
 From an early age, he developed a curiosity for different genres of music, attending Masterclasses with jazz musicians such as Pedro Moreira, Filipe Melo or Nuno Ferreira, but also with contemporary composers such as Emmanuel Nunes, Marc-André Dalbavie and Karlheinz Stockhausen.